Skip to main content

 Select a Microphone

-The Microphone dropdown sits just below the permission row in the Speech-to-text section.
-It defaults to System default, which follows whatever input device your OS is using.
-Pick a specific device from the list to pin dictation to it regardless of the system default.
+The Microphone dropdown defaults to System default, which follows whatever input device your OS is using.
+Pick a specific device to pin dictation to it regardless of the system default.
+The list comes from the OS and refreshes when devices change, so plugging in a headset mid-session adds it.
+A refresh button beside the dropdown re-enumerates inputs manually.

 Starting and Stopping Dictation